 Retinol can be intimidating.
 If you’ve used it before, chances are you’ve experienced some sort of skin irritation or dryness from it.
 Maybe you’ve even given up on it altogether.
-Well within the past year, I created the best retinol for beginners - Ret de la Blair.
-It you want to get technical, it’s not actually a retinol but a retinaldehyde - a more potent form of vitamin A. The great thing about this product is that it causes virtually zero side effects - no irritation, no dryness, no peeling.
+Well within the past year, I created the best retinoid for beginners - RET+.
+It you want to get technical, it is a retinaldehyde - a more potent form of vitamin A than retinol.
+The great thing about this product is that it causes virtually zero side effects - no irritation, no dryness, no peeling.
 It’s the strongest non-prescription retinoid on the market AND has the least amount of side effects.
 Bottom line: nothing compares.

 One step above RET+ is prescription tretinoin - commonly known by its brand name “Retin-A”.
 Unless you have oily skin, I do not recommend starting at this strength as it will likely cause moderate skin irritation.
 Since tretinoin is a prescription, it must be prescribed by your medical provider (PA, NP, MD), so you will not find this product online.
 So if you’re looking for somewhere to start until you’re able to get your hands on the prescription, I definitely recommend the Ret.